nsaranga/saranga.github.io/_posts/2021-12-19-TheAimOfCricketstats.md

 ---
 layout: post
-title: The Aim of cricketstats
+title: The Aim of Cricketstats
 date: 2021-12-19
 categories: cricket
 ---